mannders00/ezauth/README.md

 Rolling one's own auth is a risk vector and a distraction from implementing business logic.
 Offloading auth onto an external provider is an additional cost, adds the latency of a network hop, and removes full control over one's application.

-An importable package can solve these problems, and this is what `ezauth` intends to do.
+An importable package can solve these problems in minutes instead of hours, and this is what `ezauth` intends to do.

 # Sponsor
 I will be creating this package over the next few weeks or months, but am currently bottlenecked by a full time job which consumes most my time, energy, and focus.